 Several must-pass sunset bills didn’t make it to the governor’s desk.
-We’ve compiled an overview of what it could mean for the state if these agencies are not reauthorized. [link]
+We’ve compiled an overview of what it could mean for the state if these agencies are not reauthorized.
+[Full story]

-Dallas Mayor Mike Rawlings on Wednesday announced that the city council decided to join a number of Texas cities and counties in fighting the state's immigration bill, Senate Bill 4, in federal court. [link]
+Dallas Mayor Mike Rawlings on Wednesday announced that the city council decided to join a number of Texas cities and counties in fighting the state's immigration bill, Senate Bill 4, in federal court.
+[Full story]

 The American Immigration Lawyers Association is relocating its 2018 convention from Texas due to the state's new immigration law.
-About 3,000 people were expected to attend the event. [link]
+About 3,000 people were expected to attend the event.
+[Full story]